-Ophiuchus, 13th constellation of zodiac | EarthSky.org

-Tonight, look for the faint constellation Ophiuchus the Serpent Bearer.
-From the Northern Hemisphere, look southward at mid-to-late evening in July.
-From the Southern Hemisphere, look around this same time, but overhead.
-From all parts of Earth in the month of July, Ophiuchus crosses the sky westward as Earth spins under the sky, and as evening deepens into late night.
-Ophiuchus is sometimes called the 13th or forgotten constellation of the zodiac.
+Is Ophiuchus a constellation or a sign?

-The sun passes in front of Ophiuchus from about November 29 to December 17.
+Ophiuchus the Serpent Bearer is sometimes called the 13th or forgotten constellation of the zodiac.
+That’s because the sun passes in front of Ophiuchus from about November 30 to December 18 each year.
 And yet no one ever says they’re born when the sun is in Ophiuchus.

-That’s because Ophiuchus is a constellation – not a sign – of the zodiac.
+Ophiuchus is a constellation – not a sign – of the zodiac.

-What’s the difference?
-The 12 signs of the tropical zodiac represent equal 30o divisions of sky, while the 13 constellations of the zodiac are of various sizes.

-That’s why, for example, the sun resides in front of each zodiacal sign for a precise interval of about a month.
-Meanwhile, the sun is in front of the constellations for varying amounts of time, for example, in front of the constellation Virgo for about one-and-a-half months and in front of constellation Scorpius for about a week.
+What are astrological signs?
+The 12 signs of the tropical zodiac represent equally-sized, 30-degree divisions of the sky.
+That’s why, for example, the sun resides in front of each zodiacal sign for a precise interval, about a month.
+Meanwhile, the sun is in front of the constellations for varying amounts of time, for example, in front of the constellation Virgo for about 1 1/2 months and in front of constellation Scorpius for about a week.

+What are astronomical constellations?
+The ancient stargazers picked out patterns among the stars, named them, and associated them with legends and myths.
+Early in the 20th century, the International Astronomical Union (IAU) agreed on official constellation borders.
+The constellations vary in size and have many different shapes.
+The constellations of the zodiac are those in which the sun – and moon and planets – all travel.
+For as long as anyone can remember, we’ve had 12 constellations of the zodiac.
+Their names are the same (approximately) as the 12 signs of the zodiac.

+If include Ophiuchus – which also holds the sun within its borders for part of every year, too – there are 13 constellations of the zodiac.

+You can see Ophiuchus the Serpent Bearer on these July nights.
+Its stars are faint, and you’ll need a dark sky.
+Look for Ophiuchus in the south at nightfall from the Northern Hemisphere.
+From the Southern Hemisphere, look more overhead around mid-evening.

-The planet Saturn and the bright red star Antares in the constellation Scorpius the Scorpion can help you find Ophiuchus in the night sky.
-Saturn actually shines in front of Ophiuchus in 2017.
-Meanwhile, Ophiuchus is to the north of the star Antares
+The bright red star Antares in the constellation Scorpius the Scorpion can help you find Ophiuchus.
+Look for Ophiuchus a short hop to the north of Antares.

-Even after Saturn moves into different constellations of the zodiac in the years ahead, you can look for Ophiuchus a short hop to the north of Antares in any year.
 Ophiuchus’ brightest star – the 2nd-magnitude star called Rasalhague – highlights the head of Ophiuchus.
-It’s nowhere as bright as the planet Saturn or the 1st-magnitude star Antares.
+See Rasalhague in the Ophiuchus chart below.
+Rasalhague is nowhere near as bright as Antares, though.

 Help support posts like these at the EarthSky store.
 Fun astronomy gifts and tools for all ages.